 KOHO Earn Interest

-KOHO’s Earn Interest account pays 1.20% interest on your entire balance when you set up a direct deposit to your account e.g. your paycheque.
+KOHO’s Earn Interest account pays up to 1.50% interest on your entire balance, depending on your account tier.

 It also offers these features:

 - Prepaid Visa card that pays up to 5% cash back on your purchases

 - Unlimited free debits and Interac e-Transfers

 - Automated savings